wppbav/bavapi-sdk-python/docs/index.md

 ## Features

 - Support for all endpoints in the Fount API.
-Extended support for the `audiences`, `brands`, `brandscape-data` and `studies` endpoints.
+    - Extended support for the following endpoints:
+        - `audiences`
+        - `brand-metrics`
+        - `brand-metric-groups`
+        - `brands`
+        - `brandscape-data`
+        - `categories`
+        - `collections`
+        - `sectors`
+        - `studies`
     - Other endpoints are available via the `raw_query` functions and methods.
-- Validates query parameters are of the correct types.
-    - Provides type hints for better IDE support.
+- Validates query parameters are of the correct types and provides type hints for better IDE support.
-- Retrieve multiple pages of data simultaneously.
-    - Monitors and prevents exceeding API rate limit.
+- Retrieve multiple pages of data simultaneously, monitoring and preventing exceeding API rate limit.
 - Both synchronous and asynchronous APIs for accessing BAV data.

 ## Documentation